 It is critical to check local shelters in person at least once every 72 hours for dogs, and daily for cats.
 It may take as little as a few hours, or up to several weeks or more for a lost pet to be taken to a shelter.
 Check often and don’t give up.
-The animal shelters in the Spokane area are listed below.

 Most shelters take lost reports in person, and we also suggest posting lost pet ads in the newspaper and on websites such as Craigslist.
 Also consider posting flyers in your neighborhood and checking with neighbors and other people in your area.